omar-polo/plakar.io/content/audits/index.md

 Before releasing a usable version, we wanted an expert to examine our cryptographic design and confirm we hadn’t made any regrettable choices.
-We were delighted to have [Jean-Philippe Aumasson](https://www.aumasson.jp/) take care of the review—a true privilege given the high level of confidence we have in his skills: he is a recognized cryptographer who created various widely-used algorithms and authored great books on the topic.
+We were delighted to have [Jean-Philippe Aumasson](https://www.aumasson.jp/) take care of the review—a true privilege given the high level of confidence we have in his skills: he is a recognized cryptographer who created various widely-used algorithms, including ones used in plakar, and who authored great books on the topic, two of which are on my desk as I write this.

 _Below is the unedited review after of our original submission,_ _followed by the unedited remediation review after our corrective steps._